AlexandreSuperCC/stage_manager_swing/README.md

 ## stage_manager_swing
-using swing to manager data of internship
+using swing to manage data of internship